lihaoyi/XMLite/readme.md

 -----------------------------------------

 These are the primary mechanisms by which Xmlite marks up documents; unlike languages like [Markdown](http://en.wikipedia.org/wiki/Markdown) or [Textile](http://tinyurl.com/y4hjrs), none of the tags are special cased: all of them translate almost verbatim into equivalent XML, meaning you never need to drop into inline HTML or invent [special syntax](https://help.github.com/articles/github-flavored-markdown#task-lists) for your own use.
 The underlying markup is extensible, so you can just create a new tag `my_tag.` rather than coming up with ad-hoc modifications to the grammar.
-All the features of HTML which require special syntactic forms in other languages (links, images, divs, etc.) are simply tags in Xmlite.
+All the features of HTML which require special syntactic forms in other languages (links, images, divs, etc.) are simply tags in Xmlite, and all custom attributes similarly have a uniform syntax.

 Edge Cases
 ==========